Ayla Algan: On stage

 Algan appeared on the stage for the first time during her theatre education at the Actors Studio in New York City, United States.

 In 1960, Muhsin Ertuğrul (1892–1979), then director of the Istanbul City Theatres, asked her to return to Turkey, offering her an actress cast.
 She debuted on the stage in Turkey acting in the drama Tarla Kuşu ("Skylark") in 1961.
 The same year, she played in Shakespeare's Hamlet.

 She performed in French language in the lead roles of Dead Souls (1842) by Nikolai Gogol, Memleketimden İnsan Manzaraları ("Human Landscapes from My Country") (1966–67) by Nâzım Hikmet at the Théâtre national de Chaillot, of Orta Direk ("The Wind from the Plain") (1950) by Yaşar Kemal at Odéon-Théâtre de l'Europe in Paris, France.

 In 1980, she moved to Berlin, Germany, where she played worker's theatre on stage four years long with her husband Beklan Algan and some other Turkish actors such as Tuncel Kurtiz, Şener Şen and Macit Koper.
 She performed in Giden Tez Geri Dönmez, Keşanlı Ali Destanı ("Epic of Ali from Keşan") (1964) by Haldun Taner, Talihli Amele, Kurban ve Keloğlan at the Schaubühne in Berlin, Germany.

 She founded the "Thatre workshop BILSAK" together with her colleagues in 1984, and the "Theatre Research Laboratory TAL" in 1988.
-She developed many experimental projects and contributed to the training of new generation theatre actors.
-In 1996, she was appointed Deputy General Art Director at the Istanbul City Theatres.
+She developed many experimental projects and contributed to the training of new generation theatre actors, including performance artist Ares Kıvanç Dönmez.
+In 1996, she was appointed Deputy General Art Director at the Istanbul City Theatres.[3].